 - Execution mode choice: Analysis or Design.

 - Solution level choice: Level 1, 2 or 3.
-Level 1 is a modified elasticity solution, Level 2 is a finite element solutions with an automated mesh for circular culverts, and Level 3 is a finite element solution with a user-defined mesh.
+Level 1 is a modified elasticity solution, Level 2 is a finite element solution with an automated mesh for circular culverts, and Level 3 is a finite element solution with a user-defined mesh.

 - Pipe type choice: Corrugated aluminum, basic, reinforced concrete, plastic, and corrugated steel.

-- Soil model choice: Linear elastic, overburden dependent, and nonlinear hyperbolic model by Hardin
+- Soil model choice: Linear elastic, overburden dependent, and nonlinear hyperbolic model by Hardin.

 - Interface choice: Bonded, frictionless, or friction at soil-structure interface.

 1978-79.
 FHWA awarded the University of Notre Dame a research contract under the direction of Dr. Katona to extend the CANDE program by adding an automated Level-2 finite element mesh for reinforced concrete box culverts along with an improved concrete constitutive model.
 Also, this research effort included installing the Duncan hyperbolic soil model originally developed at University of California at Berkeley.

 1981-82.
 FHWA awarded the University of Notre Dame another research contract under the direction of Dr. Katona to develop a special joint model for corrugated metal culverts to simulate the behavior of slotted joints.
 This combined experimental and analytical study demonstrated that slotted joints, which allow slippage and circumferential shortening of the culvert, are very effective in reducing the thrust stress in the culvert wall.